umbertozanovello/OpenStandard-CoilID/README.md

 ## License

-This standrad is licensed under the Apache License Version 2.0.
-For more information please check the [LICENSE](LICENSE).
+The standard is licensed under the CC-BY-ND license.
+All available implementations are licensed under the Apache License Version 2.0.
+For further information, please refer to the relevant LICENSE file.

 ## Contributors (alphabetical order)
 Nicola De Zanche, Umberto Zanovello
-> Do we want to add others here?

 ## How to Contribute